-- While switching from a traditional editor to Gutenberg can lead to severe unexpected website modifications.
+- Switching from a traditional editor to Gutenberg can lead to severe unexpected website modifications.

 - You have to customize each block to make a proper website layout.

-- Sometimes it can create compatibility issues with plugins that need to be updated.
+- Gutenberg can sometimes create compatibility issues with plugins that require updating.

 - Some themes don’t provide the functionality to customize each block, which can create stability issues.

 The Difference Between WordPress Gutenberg Editor and Traditional Editor